philzook58/philzook58.github.io/_notes/Languages/datalog.md

 ### Subsumption as a master feature

 Subsumption is kind of the master feature.
+Now, you can kind of also model these just ignoring the fact you're producing way to many tuples.
+But subsumption let's you at least keep it kind of under control

+#### Provenance
 Provenance using subsumption.
 Provenance works by deleting longer derivations.

 ```souffle
 .type Explain = Base {} | Trans {u : unsigned}
 .decl edge(a : unsigned, b : unsigned)